RTEMS/rtems-docs/c-user/config/idle-task.rst

 DESCRIPTION:
-    This configuration option is defined to indicate that the user has configured **no** user initialization tasks or threads and that the user provided idle task will perform application initialization and then transform itself into an idle task.
+    This configuration option is defined to indicate that the user has configured **no** user initialization tasks or threads and that the user provided IDLE task will perform application initialization and then transform itself into an IDLE task.

 NOTES:
-    If you use this option be careful, the user idle task **cannot** block at all during the initialization sequence.
-Further, once application initialization is complete, it must make itself preemptible and enter an idle body loop.
+    If you use this option be careful, the user IDLE task **cannot** block at all during the initialization sequence.
+Further, once application initialization is complete, it shall make itself preemptible and enter an idle body loop.

-    The idle task must run at the lowest priority of all tasks in the system.
+    The IDLE task shall run at the lowest priority of all tasks in the system.

-    If this configuration option is defined, then it is mandatory to configure a user idle task with the :ref:`CONFIGURE_IDLE_TASK_BODY` configuration option, otherwise a compile time error in the configuration file will occur.
+    If this configuration option is defined, then it is mandatory to configure a user IDLE task with the :ref:`CONFIGURE_IDLE_TASK_BODY` configuration option, otherwise a compile time error in the configuration file will occur.

-    The application must define exactly one of the following configuration options
+    The application shall define exactly one of the following configuration options

     * :ref:`CONFIGURE_RTEMS_INIT_TASKS_TABLE`,

     * :ref:`CONFIGURE_POSIX_INIT_THREAD_TABLE`, or

-    * :ref:`CONFIGURE_IDLE_TASK_INITIALIZES_APPLICATION`
+    * `CONFIGURE_IDLE_TASK_INITIALIZES_APPLICATION`

     otherwise a compile time error in the configuration file will occur.